ybayle/SATIN/README.md

 ## Installation & Getting started

+You can either fork the repo and launch `python satin.py`

-You can either in your linux terminal `pip install bayle` and
+or you can type in your linux terminal `pip install bayle` and launch these two commands in your python interpreter:
 ```
 from bayle import satin
 satin.main()
 ```

-or you can fork the repo and `python satin.py`

 ## Requirements/Dependencies